We are here to help you plan, prepare, respond, and report on anything that comes your way. Let us show you how!

 What those testing kits packages from federal and state governments, however, lack is a solid plan for distribution.
 While some towns and cities may be able to repurpose old processes or current infrastructure for this task, many others are left wondering how they can get this shipment of supplies out to their residents.

 This operation isn’t as simple as it seems.
 Towns need to ensure such sought-after items are distributed with responsibility and that they all meet their intended destinations.
-The sudden speed of the current wave and actions at the federal level really push the need for a quick digital solution that handles these asks with confidence.
+The sudden speed of the current wave and actions at the federal level really push the need for a quick digital solution that handles these tasks with confidence.

 Distribution of test kits won’t be simple.
 Safeguards and responsible distribution of the kits is critical because of the limited stock of kits.
 Oversights at the state or federal levels may shortchange or overcompensate towns as well; both circumstances produce an added level of caution.